angular/angular/aio/content/guide/upgrade.md

 </table>

-Even accounting for these differences you can still have dependency injection interoperability.
-The `UpgradeModule` resolves the differences and makes everything work seamlessly:
+Even accounting for these differences you can still have dependency injection interoperability. `upgrade/static` resolves the differences and makes everything work seamlessly:

 * You can make AngularJS services available for injection to Angular code